 - Before their start date, familiarize themselves with key company documents, policies, and rules.

-- Collect and update employee personal information (e.g., contact details, bank information, uniform sizes).
+- Gather and update employee personal details (e.g., contact info, direct deposit information, uniform sizes).

-- Confirm receipt of company-issued equipment or tools, and document training on their proper use.
+- Track receipt of company equipment or tools and document training on how to use them.

-- Confirm receipt of essential information and completion of initial onboarding training.
+- Verify receipt of key information and completion of initial onboarding training.

-- Prepare the employee's workstation, necessary equipment, and any required uniforms.
+- Set up the employee’s workspace, equipment, and any required uniforms.

-- Efficiently create and manage new employee onboarding checklists.
+- Quickly create and manage new hire onboarding checklists.

-- Bank and Payroll Details: Bank account for direct deposit, tax forms
+- Bank and Payroll Details: Bank account information (routing number and account number) for direct deposit, completed W-4 form for federal income tax withholding, and state tax withholding forms (if applicable).